dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 7. locked:null

-No Connect Flag's attributes and image looks like bellow image:
+No Connect Flag's attributes and image looks like the image below:
 ![](./images/No-Connect-Flag.png)